jasgrewal/common/courses_grad/BIOF520_pbl/shaun_jackman/class_notes.md

 ##How does a phylogenetic tree of extant species differ from a transmission network?

-##What could've have changed in a genome to confer antibiotic resistance, and how can we get this information from the sequencing data
+##What could've changed in a genome to confer antibiotic resistance, and how can we get this information from the sequencing data
 - Insertion of a novel gene
 - Mutation of an existing subunit that is already targetable
 - Plasmid acquisiton (transfection)